Kosta Khetagurov: Second exile

 Within these still walls the devil himself hides."

 It was because of such great sickness that Kosta was finally allowed back to his home, in the year 1901.
 Friends who had not seen Kosta for two years could swear that he left as a delighted soul and he came back looking like old father Kosta before he died.
 Kosta was ill with serious symptom and it looked to be, in quite a correct thought, that Kosta had not too much more time in life.

-Death
+Personal life and death

+It is not known if Kosta married at this time or not.
+In fact, there is a great dearth of common information about many details of Kosta's personal life.

 Before the Death of Kosta it is said he wrote: